 Why da Vinci Surgery?

-Instead of the large abdominal incision used in open surgery, da Vinci surgeons make just a few small incisions - similar to traditional laparoscopy.
-The da Vinci System features a magnified 3D high-definition vision system and special wristed instruments that bend and rotate far greater than the human wrist.
-As a result, da Vinci enables your doctor to operate with enhanced vision, precision, dexterity and control.
+With the da Vinci System, surgeons can operate through the belly button (Single-Site® technology*) or through a few small incisions instead of a large open incision (similar to traditional laparoscopy).
+The da Vinci System provides your surgeon with a 3D HD view inside your body. da Vinci has special wristed instruments that bend and rotate far greater than the human wrist.
+As a result, da Vinci enables your surgeon to operate with enhanced vision, precision and control.

-As a result of da Vinci technology, da Vinci Hysterectomy offers the following potential benefits compared to traditional open surgery:
+As a result of da Vinci technology, potential benefits of da Vinci Hysterectomy compared to open surgery include:

 - Less blood loss3

-- Payne, T. N. and F. R. Dauterive.
+- Payne T. N. and F. R. Dauterive.
 A comparison of total laparoscopic hysterectomy to robotically assisted hysterectomy: surgical outcomes in a community practice.
+(In this study, surgeons treated patients with benign conditions that included endometriosis resection.)
 J Minim Invasive Gynecol, 2008;15(3): 286-291.

 - Giep BN, Giep HN, Hubert HB.
 Comparison of minimally invasive surgical approaches for hysterectomy at a community hospital: robotic-assisted laparoscopic hysterectomy, laparoscopic-assisted vaginal hysterectomy and laparoscopic supracervical hysterectomy.
 J Robot Surg.
 2010 Sep;4(3):167-175.
 Epub 2010 Aug 10.